Teaching for Mastery: “Isn’t it just good teaching?”

 Despite this, Emma (who has been teaching for 14 years) tells us that what is happening in her classroom, and what she sees in the classrooms of colleagues, looks and feels so different as to be revolutionary.

-So what is it that makes the ‘teaching for mastery’ classroom, feel and look so different?
+So what is it that makes the ‘teaching for mastery’ classroom feel and look so different?

 When we visit Emma’s classroom, the children are arranged in rows facing forward, so all are involved in the constant ping-pong-style interaction between the teacher and pupils.
 The continuous switching between working individually, in pairs, and as a class responding to the teacher, can happen smoothly.
-Emma uses a couple of tricks that she picked up in Shanghai to alert the pupils to listen to her,– a rhythmic clap from the teacher that the children echo, and a teacher call “1,2,3…”, to which the children respond “…eyes on you!”
-Whilst this is not an explicit component of the mastery approach, and not new to many classrooms, Emma points out how much more necessary it is to have such a tool because of the very short episodes of pupil work interspersed with teacher led learning.
+Emma uses a couple of tricks that she picked up in Shanghai to alert the pupils to listen to her – a rhythmic clap from the teacher that the children echo, and a teacher call “1,2,3…”, to which the children respond “…eyes on you!”
+Whilst this is not an explicit component of the mastery approach, and not new to many classrooms, Emma points out how much more necessary it is to have such a tool because of the very short episodes of pupil work interspersed with teacher-led learning.

-Emma’s Y4 class are learning about coordinates and Emma uses a series of five activities to embed understanding and address the particularly difficult points.
+Emma’s Year 4 class are learning about coordinates and Emma uses a series of five activities to embed understanding and address the particularly difficult points.
 In each of the activities, the emphasis is on talk – on explaining, describing and sharing understanding.
 The pace is quick but the steps are small – everyone is learning to describe points on a grid using co-ordinates, and find a point given its coordinate.
 Particular attention is paid to points that lie on the axes (where one of the coordinates is zero) after children found this difficult in a previous lesson.
-Depth of understanding is encouraged by cross topic links with shape and space, when children describe and draw different polygons using coordinates at the vertices.
-To finish, Emma sets the class a ‘use your head’ challenge, involving finding the coordinates of 2 vertices of a square, given the coordinates of the other 2 vertices but no gridlines.
+Depth of understanding is encouraged by cross-topic links with shape and space, when children describe and draw different polygons using coordinates at the vertices.
+To finish, Emma sets the class a ‘use your head’ challenge, involving finding the coordinates of two vertices of a square, given the coordinates of the other two vertices but no gridlines.
 Reasoning fully and independently through this problem appears really challenging for most pupils in the class.
 But they are ready to give it a go.
 There are many suggestions for ways to measure the side of the square.
 Emma carefully draws children away from these to reasoning the side-length.
 After some excellent and insightful contributions from others, a girl is able to offer an explanation, scaffolded by Emma and followed by many of her classmates.